soundsbywise/doc-extractor/README.md

 # Document Extraction Service

-This repository contains the code for the Feathery Document Extraction Service.
+This repository contains the code for the Document Extraction Service.

 Further details on this service can be found in the [Design Doc](https://plctrm.notion.site/Document-Extraction-Service-Design-Doc-4d6c86fb7c9844b683400aa4963468a6).